pedroseriang-corp/Html_Project/README.md

-All files in the project above are private property and are not for public use.
-Any attempt to access, copy or modify the code without permission will be subject to legal action in accordance with applicable regulations, that's all, thank you.
+All files in the above project are the property of Pedro Seriang and are permitted to the public.
+Any attempt to access, copy, reproduce or modify the code will be permitted.